alphagov/govwifi-tech-docs/source/documentation/manage.md

 # Managing GovWifi

-This guidance explains how admins can manage GovWifi for their organisation.
+This guidance explains how you can manage GovWifi for your organisation once it's been installed.

 ## Withdraw legacy services